mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 apps and servers, and servers can federate with each other using an open protocol.
 I would strongly recommend people who are interested in privacy to consider it.

-### scuttlebutt

-[Scuttlebutt][scuttlebutt] takes the decentralization idea further and introduces a _distributed_ protocol.
-Each device has an identifier and can communicate with other devices by reaching their identifier.
-Rather than a centralized server that holds data and rebroadcasts it, there are _pubs_ which are simply servers that connect multiple devices together.
-However, due to its novelty, there are still some wrinkles that need to be ironed out, for example support for multiple devices.
-I certainly like the idea of this more than federated services where data is still centralized, but the implementation isn't mature enough in my opinion.

 conclusion
 ---